 To put it gently, IT providers have a lot on their plate.
 From different levels of service to varying contract lengths and unique reporting needs, these companies have their hands full staying on top of service renewal lifecycles.
 Despite this immense complexity, a surprising number of companies continue to use rudimentary contract management solutions that slow business operations and exacerbate workplace inefficiencies.
 Managing a multidimensional service ecosystem with disparate data sources can leave IT providers struggling to make sense of their service and product lifecycles.
 A global hardware manufacturer, for example, will quickly discover that antiquated applications or CRM systems alone can’t process high volumes of data or deliver the business insights they need.
 Complex problems are rarely solved by simple solutions.
 Ironically, many IT manufacturers and providers are hesitant to upgrade their toolkits.
 A recent survey found one in four technology providers don’t have tools to manage their product and service [...]

 The IT channel is in a state of flux.
 New competitors and shifting customer behavior are redefining the game for manufacturers and each of their downstream partners.
 Amazon, for instance, recently entered the managed services arena, signalling a paradigm shift on-par with what the technology behemoth did to traditional bookstores.
 As enterprise software vendors trend toward as-a-service delivery models, resellers are shifting their focus from products to services (as well as proprietary IP).
-And in the last six months alone, vendors from Dell EMC to Kaspersky Labs and Google have unveiled new or improved partner programs to maximize their revenue potential.
+Recently, vendors from Dell EMC to Kaspersky Labs and Google have unveiled new or improved partner programs to maximize their revenue potential.
 Confronted with this widespread change, technology manufacturers are quickly realizing they can’t phone in channel partner relationships.
 As hardware and software become more commoditized, maintenance and support are one of the few remaining areas that drive healthy margins.
 For manufacturers to maintain this critical annuity revenue, they need to put the right tools in the [...]

 Is Your Contract Lifecycle Management Software Allowing You to Address 100% of Service Revenue Opportunity?